Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology Beyond the Standard Setup

 \subsection{The possible challenge of not-so-subleading higher-order terms}

-Some challenges for the standard setup of quantum-gravity phenomenology may also be present when the effects are genuinely introduced at the Planck scale and there is nothing peculiar about the infrared sector.
-In particular, just because this standard setup is based on a (truncated) expansion in powers of the Planck length, it can happen that the formally sub-leading terms (higher powers of the Planck length) which are usually neglected in leading-order analyses are actually not really negligible.
-The fact that experiments suitable for quantum-gravity phenomenology must host, as I stressed in several points of this review, some ultralarge ordinary-physics dimensionless ``amplifiers" could play a role in these concerns: if some mechanism is allowing the tiny leading-order Planck-length correction to be observably large it would not be so surprising if the same amplifier would also be such that some ``formally subleading" Planck-length corrections, neglected in the analysis, are significant\footnote{This point on ``not-so-subleading higher-order terms" will be investigated in some detail in a study now in preparation~\cite{gacurrutia}, whose preliminary findings were briefly described already in parts of Ref.~\cite{gacSISSA}.}.
-And another possible source of concern can originate from the fact that some of the contexts of interest for quantum-gravity phenomenology are characterized by several length scales: of course, expansions in powers of the Planck length actually are expansions in powers of some dimensionless quantity obtained dividing the Planck length by a characteristic length scale of the physical context of interest, and some ``pathologies" may be encountered if there are several candidate length scales for the expansion.
+Some challenges for the standard setup of quantum-spacetime phenomenology may also be present when the effects are genuinely introduced at the Planck scale and there is nothing peculiar about the infrared sector.
+In particular, just because this standard setup is based on a (truncated) expansion in powers of the Planck length, it can happen that the formally sub-leading terms (higher powers of the Planck length), which are usually neglected in leading-order analyses, are actually not really negligible.
+The fact that experiments suitable for quantum-spacetime phenomenology must host, as I stressed in several points of this review, some ultralarge ordinary-physics dimensionless ``amplifiers'' could play a role in these concerns: if some mechanism is allowing the tiny leading-order Planck-length correction to be observably large it would not be so surprising to find that the same (or some other) amplifier is also such that some ``formally subleading'' Planck-length corrections, neglected in the analysis, are significant.

+And another possible source of concern can originate from the fact that some of the contexts of interest for quantum-spacetime phenomenology are characterized by several length scales: expansions in powers of the Planck length actually are of course expansions in powers of some dimensionless quantity obtained dividing the Planck length by a characteristic length scale of the physical context of interest, and some ``pathologies'' may be encountered if there are several candidate length scales for the expansion.

-While I feel that these issues for the power expansion should be monitored very carefully, it is perhaps reassuring that the only explicit examples we seem to be able~\cite{gacurrutia,gacSISSA} to come up with are rather contrived.
-For example, in order to illustrate the issues connected with the many length scales available in certain contexts of interest for quantum-gravity phenomenology, I cannot mention anything more appealing than the following {\it ad hoc} formulation of a deformation of the speed-energy relation applicable in the ``relativistic regime" ($E\gg m$):
+While I feel that these issues for the power expansion should not be ignored, it is partly reassuring that the only explicit examples we seem to be able to come up with are rather contrived.
+For example, in order to illustrate the issues connected with the many length scales available in certain contexts of interest for quantum-spacetime phenomenology, I cannot mention anything more appealing than the following \textit{ad hoc} formulation of a deformation of the speed-energy relation applicable in the ``relativistic regime'' ($E\gg m$):